Benton County judge refuses plea agreement for father accused of co-sleeping with baby; jury trial set

 BENTONVILLE -- Benton County Circuit Judge Robin Green on Monday refused to accept a plea agreement for a man accused of causing his infant son's death while sleeping with him.

 Vincent Heyns, 24, of Rogers is charged with manslaughter and endangering the welfare of a minor.
-He's accused of being under the influence of marijuana and co-sleeping with his 2-month-old son and causing his death.
+He's accused of being under the influence of marijuana while co-sleeping with his 2-month-old son, causing his death.

 Wilson Raines, deputy prosecutor, had reached an agreement with Janette McKinney, Heyns' attorney, to resolve the case.